 - 1. Instructors of required courses that emphasis the development of multicultural competencies evaluate student performance and assign grades.
-Program current policy is that a grade of B- or higher is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA. - 2.
-Practicum supervisors evaluate practicum trainees' sensitivity and responsiveness to issues of cultural and individual diversity in the practicum evaluation forms.
-The MLA for this competency is a supervisor's evaluation that the student has "met" the professional diversity expectation required by the site. - 3.
-The Written component of the Doctoral Qualifying Examination includes one question dedicated to multicultural knowledge and competence in science and practice.
-The MLA for passing a written preliminary examination question is an average score of "3" or higher based on the evaluations of three faculty reviewers of the student response to the question. - 4.
-The Oral component of the Doctoral Qualifying examination includes emphasis on multicultural knowledge and competence as relevant to the client case presented by the student.
-The MLA for the oral component of the doctoral qualifying examination is through a majority faculty vote (i.e., majority of "yes" votes) that the student's oral exam has meet acceptable standards; this vote includes consideration of multicultural knowledge and competence.
+Program current policy is that a grade of B- or higher is the MLA to pass this competency; students who do not meet this MLA must repeat the course in order to achieve the MLA.
+Courses for this outcome include foundations of counseling psychology, multicultural counseling, and social psychology of human diversity.
+The APA Guidelines for Practitioners (e.g., Psychological Practice with Girls and Women, Older Adults, Multicultural, LGBTQ) are integrated into these courses. - 2.
+Practicum supervisors at all levels (initial, core, field placements) evaluate practicum trainees' awareness, knowledge, and skill to issues of cultural and individual diversity in all practicum evaluation forms.
+The MLA for this competency is a supervisor's indication on the evaluation form that the student has "met" or exceeded the professional diversity expectation required by placement. - 3.
+Students must pass one written preliminary examination question related to this competency (i.e., Diversity and Multicultural Counseling).
+The MLA for passing a written preliminary examination question is an average of score of "3" or higher based on the evaluations of three faculty reviewers of the student response to the question.
+Students who do not meet this MLA must retake the written question that was not passed in order to achieve the MLA. - 4.
+The oral component of the qualifying examination includes emphasis on the multicultural awareness, knowledge, and skill in the provision of professional psychological services.
+Faculty provide verbal and written feedback of student performance on the oral portion of the exam.
+The MLA for the oral exam is a majority of faculty vote (i.e., a majority of "yes" votes) that the student's response to the oral exam has met or exceeded program standards.
+Students who do not meet this MLA must retake the oral examination in order to achieve the MLA.

 Goal #4: Professional Identity and Development.
-Produce graduates whose professional identity is that of a counseling psychologist and who have begun to develop knowledge and skills in one or more proficiency areas that facilitate entry and subsequent careers in academic or professional psychology.
+Produce graduates whose professional identity is that of a counseling psychologist and who have developed knowledge and skills in one or more proficiency areas that facilitate entry and subsequent careers in academic or professional psychology.

-Objective 4A: Graduates of the program will engage in a process of continuing education that contributes to personal and professional development.
+Objective 4A: Students will acquire the identity of a counseling psychologist and engage in a process of continuing education that contributes to personal and professional development.

-Objective 4B: Students will develop a base of knowledge and competency in one or more designated special proficiency area(s) that supplements their counseling psychology foundation.
+Objective 4B: Students will acquire knowledge and competency in one or more designated special proficiency area(s) that supplements their foundation as a counseling psychologist.